elB4RTO/craplog-GUIaidedCLI/README.md

 <br>
 <br>
 This is a Graphical-aided version of CRAPLOG.<br>
-The GUI is just an help to pass arguments, you can still manually run CRAPLOG from terminal.<br>
+The GUI is just an help to pass arguments, you can still manually run CRAPLOG from terminal.<br><br>
-Don't like the GUI?
-Switch to <a href="https://github.com/elB4RTO/craplog-fullCLI">full CLI</a><br>
+Don't like this way of running software?
+Try the <a href="https://github.com/elB4RTO/craplog-fullCLI">full CLI</a> version<br><br>
+Looking for a more graphical version?
+Switch to the <a href="https://github.com/elB4RTO/craplog-fullGUI">full GUI</a><br>
 <br>
 <br>
 <br>